Paying for Care from VNS Health

 - Part-time home health aides

 - Rehabilitation therapy (including speech, physical, and occupational therapies)

 These services need to be part of the doctor’s orders.
 Medicare does not cover around-the-clock home care, meal delivery, or assistance with shopping or domestic chores.

 Keep in mind — some services, equipment, and supplies may need prior approval before they can be covered.

 To qualify for Medicare home care, your loved one must be homebound.
 Medicare defines “homebound” to mean that a person can’t leave the home without significant and taxing effort.
 For instance, when they leave, they require extensive support from other people, or they need to use a walker or wheelchair.
 Also, your loved one must need part-time skilled nursing care or rehabilitative therapy.

 If this definition applies to your loved one, their health care provider must order Medicare services and create a plan of care for a home care organization — such as VNS Health — to carry out.
 Your loved one’s doctor and a VNS Health nurse will work closely to determine which services and supplies are needed and how often.
-They’ll also identify what progress should be expected and how long your loved one may need home health care.
+They’ll also identify what progress should be expected and how long your loved one may need home care.

 How Does Billing Work?

-Before home health care services can begin, VNS Health will provide a written estimate of how much of your bill should be covered by Medicare, as well as which items and services are not included in the coverage and their costs.
+Before home care services can begin, VNS Health will provide a written estimate of how much of your bill should be covered by Medicare, as well as which items and services are not included in the coverage and their costs.

-VNS Health bills Medicare, which pays the full, approved cost of all covered home health care visits.
+VNS Health bills Medicare, which pays the full, approved cost of all covered home care visits.
 Any remaining costs are the patient’s responsibility (but they may be paid for by another form of insurance).